mongodb/docs/source/includes/tutorials/automatic/gcp/attached-service-account.rst

    If you are using an `attached service account
    <https://cloud.google.com/iam/docs/impersonating-service-accounts#binding-to-resources>`__,
-   you can automatically generate your GCP KMS credentials.
+   you can allow it to automatically authenticate it to your GCP KMS.

-   To automatically provide your credentials, assign an empty map instead of one that contains your GCP credentials, as shown in the following code:
+   To automatically authenticate, assign an empty map instead of one that contains your GCP credentials, as shown in the following code:

    .. code-block:: java